karencfisher/chat_agent/README.md

 [the agent opens the link on Karen's browser]

 AI: I have accomplished your task of finding and opening the documentation for the Python random library.
 You should now be able to see the documentation in your browser.
 Is there anything else you need help with, Karen?
 ```

 Or, similarly, if it provides you a block of code (to perhaps illustrate a library function or alogorithm), it can
 load the code into a REPL (for example, if Python) which can then be executed, modified, etc. Otherwise, a simple
 popup window from which you can copy the code and paste it into your IDE.
 The code block is removed from any other
 comments that will be presented to the user, such as by voice synthesis.

+The agent is designed to allow various external tools to be built, following some basic guidelines, and more or less
+simply plugged in by registering them in a JSON configuration file.
+On start up, the agent uses that configuration file
+to initialize each tool and make them available in the system prompt to the LLM (currently it works best with OpenAI's
+GPT-4, though I am investigating using other open source LLMs, ideally free).

 ## Inspirations